MicrochipTech/AzureDemo_AnyCloud/README.md

 From here, notice two items are expected in the response payload, a "status" string, and a "delay" integer, that should match the reboot delay.

-Two other things are dictated by the IoT Plug-and-Play method response standard.
-The response topic published to, includes an status code in the path of the topic, and the the rid value received with the method request.

-The response code is typically 200 for OK, and the request ID value is handled much like the version field of property write responses.
-So the response topic follows this pattern: "$iothub/methods/res/`response_code`/?$rid=`request_ID`"

-Putting it all together for for the example reboot command received above, the response published has the following topic and payload:

-    AT+MQTTPUB=0,0,0,"$iothub/methods/res/200/?$rid=1","{\"status\" : \"Success\", \"delay\" : 5}"
-    OK
-    >
+**[OPTIONAL] (recommended for a future time)** [Click here](PythonScriptDeepDive.md) for a detailed deep dive into what each operation in the Python script is doing with respect to the AT command set implemented by the AnyCloud™ firmware.

 ## Setting Up the Actual Embedded Firmware Example

-Now that we've successfully run Python scripts on a PC to emulate all of the necessary transactions an IoT device would need to emulate a WBZ451 Curiosity device model, we can now run an embedded firmware example that's programmed onto the actual [WBZ451 Curiosity Board](https://www.microchip.com/en-us/development-tool/EV96B94A).
+Now that we've successfully run Python scripts on a PC to emulate all of the necessary transactions an IoT device would need to emulate a WBZ451 Curiosity device model, we can now run a "real" embedded firmware example that's programmed onto the actual [WBZ451 Curiosity Board](https://www.microchip.com/en-us/development-tool/EV96B94A).

 1. Press the reset button on the AnyCloud™ serial bridge board
     - WFI32-IoT Development Board: `RESET`